I walk for several more hours.

 A rabbit, this time.

 The rabbit is about as large as the rat from before.
 Its fur is white – like any demon’s – and it has a single, red, glowing eye in the center of its forehead.
-The rabbit doesn’t have any front legs at all, but as if to compensate, its back legs are large and powerful, heavy muscles shifting visibly beneath its skin.
+The rabbit doesn’t have any front legs at all, but as if to compensate, its back legs are large and sturdy, thick muscles shifting visibly beneath its skin.

-The rabbit holds its head up high, its small nose twitching, carefully tasting the air for interesting, appetizing smells.
+The rabbit holds its head up high, its little nose twitching, carefully tasting the air for interesting, appetizing smells.

 Don’t notice me…